 10. Restaurant worker

 Are you a people person?
 Or do you aspire to work in the hospitality industry?
 Having a job as a host or hostess or as a waiter or waitress can be a great way to get some experience at working with the public.
 And restaurants often have fairly flexible hours.
-The average hourly wage for hosts and hostesses is $11.18.
-Waiters and waitresses earn an average hourly wage of $12.42.5 You may also get a decent share of tips.
+The average hourly wage for hosts and hostesses is $11.54.
+Waiters and waitresses earn an average hourly wage of $12.88.
+This may include a decent share of tips.

 If you're not interested in working directly with the public, consider a job as a dishwasher.
 You'll do your work behind the scenes.
-Dishwashers earn an average hourly wage of $11.15, and they sometimes receive a share of the tips.5
+Dishwashers earn an average hourly wage of $11.74, sometimes including a share of the tips.

 11. Auto detailer and car washer

 Are your career goals driven by a love for automobiles?
 Auto detailers keep vehicles looking sharp by cleaning or restoring them.
 Older teens can look for auto-detailing work at car dealerships and auto body shops.
 You could also sell your cleaning services on your own.
 Taking auto-shop courses in school can help you learn more about this kind of work, and it can give you a head start on preparing for an auto body career.
 Employers usually expect workers to have a driver's license.